This section is dedicated toward writing an R2DBC driver for database.

 - r2dbc-spi - set of interfaces defining the SPI for R2DBC.

 - r2dbc-spi-test - a Technology Compatibility Kit (TCK) contained within the SPI repository for verifying your driver’s implementation.

 One noticeable difference between R2DBC and JDBC is that JDBC is aimed at both driver writers as well as application developers.
 Drivers and applications operate on different levels, making this one-size-fits-all less than ideal.

 R2DBC’s SPI is deliberately designed to be as small as possible while still capturing critical features for ANY relational data store.
 This means that data store specific extensions are not targeted by the SPI.

 And to ease implementation, a test interface, a veritable TCK, is provided to ensure you are fully operational.

 R2DBC drivers implements the SPI listed above.
 The ones currently supported include:

-- r2dbc-mssql - driver implemented for Microsoft SQL Server.
+- r2dbc-mssql - native driver implemented for Microsoft SQL Server.